anthonye2007/vr-software-engineering-post/post.md

 Two-dimensional development environments have not been able to take full advantage of affordances such as spatial cognition, manipulation, and liveness.
 This paper describes a vision of how software engineering can use virtual reality for new kinds of tools that can take advantage of these affordances.
 We described how both live coding and code review could benefit from VR tools but we envision many other software engineering activities can benefit from virtual reality as well.

+// TODO
+// Who will benefit the most from VR software engineering tools?
+3D developers (for now)
+// Will normal developers still benefit?